Advocacy starts with understanding

 - Reduced access to care.
 Early retirements, career changes, and narrower specialties.
 Discomfort with offering advice outside of the specialty.

 - Physician burnout and suicide.
-Physician shortages lead to increased workload, high stress with #1 cause of suicide being workplace harm event or litigation claim.
+Physician shortages lead to increased workload, higher stress.
+The #1 cause of suicide is involvement with patient harm event or litigation claim.
+Each year, 5% of physicians & healthcare professionals are physically assaulted and 33% experience verbal/online/pyschological abuse as a result of patient care.

 SUPPORT legislation that is fair, reasonable and sustainable to patients and healthcare communities.